dozoisch/react-redux-provide/README.md

 ### setStates (Object states)

-Sets the states of multiple provider instances, or if they don't exist yet, their states are cached on the `window.clientStates` object.
+This should typically only be used client-side when the server sends the client states that it needs to properly perform some action.
+This function sets the states of multiple provider instances, or if they don't exist yet, their states are cached on the `window.clientStates` object.

+If you're using the official [page provider](https://github.com/loggur/provide-page), you won't ever need to use this function yourself.
+See the `getPageStates` and `submitForm` methods in [`provide-page/src/index.js`](https://github.com/loggur/provide-page/blob/master/src/index.js) for exact usage.

 ### find (Object state, Optional Boolean doInstantiate, Function callback)